 I was hesitant to go to Mi Rinconcito Mexicano when my wife Marcela first told me about it.
 From her description, I envisioned it being like the bars you find in a Robert Rodriguez western.
 After actually stepping foot into this place I can tell you it’s more like a Mexican Morro Castle.
 Since I got over my original objections, I’ve been here more times than I can count.

-Another reason Mi Rinconcito Mexicano is special is because you can find La Migaja Bakery at the back of it.
-La Migaja sells authentic Mexican Baked Goods and Desserts.
-The Pie de Elote (Corn Pie) is probably your best best here.
-It goes perfect with a cup of coffee.
-And on Mexican Holidays like the Day of the Dead you can find Pan de Muerto for sale.
+Another reason Mi Rinconcito Mexicano is special is La Migaja Bakery at the back of it.
+La Migaja sells Mexican Baked Goods and Desserts.
+The Pan de Elote (Corn Pie) is probably your best bet here.
+It goes perfectly with a cup of coffee.
+And on Mexican Holidays like the Day of the Dead, you can find Pan de Muerto for sale.

 Oh yeah, and since I referenced Robert Rodriguez earlier and before anyone asks, Cochinita Pibil is only available once a week as a special, make sure you inquire with your server.

 By the way, if you like this place, check out Jacalito also.

 A more recent post about Mi Rinconcito Mexicano & La Migaja: Mi Rinconcito Mexicano & La Migaja Should Be In Your Restaurant Rotation

 1961 SW 8th St Miami, Fl 33135